Cole-Godfrey/BOTTI/README.md

     ```bash
     pip install -r requirements.txt
     ```
+    Please note that I have not updated dependencies for the CNN, so you may need to install additional libraries if the program does not run.

 4. **Start VALORANT**
    Ensure VALORANT is running and that you're in a game or the firing range.
 BOTTI will begin controlling your mouse and keyboard after 10 seconds, so be ready!